MickaelCormier/llvip-pose/README.md

 ```
 Since LLVIP-Pose Dataset uses the images from LLVIP Dataset, please cite their work as well.
 ```
-@inproceedings{jia2021llvip,
+@InProceedings{jia2021llvip,
-title={LLVIP: A visible-infrared paired dataset for low-light vision}, author={Jia, Xinyu and Zhu, Chuang and Li, Minzhen and Tang, Wenqi and Zhou, Wenli}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={3496--3504}, year={2021}
+    author    = {Jia, Xinyu and Zhu, Chuang and Li, Minzhen and Tang, Wenqi and Zhou, Wenli}, title     = {LLVIP: A visible-infrared paired dataset for low-light vision}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages     = {3496--3504},
+    year      = {2021}
 }
 ```